By Chris Dumm

-While it’s still slower than feeding cartridges through a receiver loading gate, the Model 39’s design is infinitely better than the ‘modern’ (read: cheap) loading design of my Model 60 and of the Model 39As.
+While that’s still slower than feeding cartridges through a receiver loading gate, the Model 39’s design is infinitely better than the ‘modern’ (read: cheap) loading design of my Model 60 and of the Model 39As.
 It doesn’t take two people to load a Model 39!
 Why do so many modern tube-fed rifles get it so wrong?
-If the Henry Rifle Co. would switch to this much more elegant loading system it might cost a few more bucks, but could gain them legions of shooters who simply cannot abide their loading procedure.

 Fit and Finish

-You have to give a 75 year-old gun a little slack, especially when it comes to noncritical internal surfaces, blueing and wood-to-metal fit.
+You have to give an 85-year-old gun a little slack, especially when it comes to noncritical internal surfaces, blueing and wood-to-metal fit.
 Those guys didn’t have CNC mills to do the work for them, and fancy coatings like Melonite or nickel-boron were decades in the future.
-Every cut was measured twice, cut by hand-adjusted machine tools, and detail fit with files, stones, and emory cloth.
-Steel was either in the white, color-hardened, or blued.
+Every cut was measured twice, cut by hand-adjusted machine tools, and detail-fit with files, stones, and emory cloth.
+Steel came in either white, color case-hardened, or blued.

 With this in mind, the quality of workmanship that went into this rifle is excellent.
-The octagonal barrel flats are true and flat, and the receiver halves mate together like the hand-fit sidelocks of a bespoke English double.
-All of the moving parts, of course, are slicker and smoother than silvered glass: they’ve been lapping against each other for three-fourths of a century, yet somehow they’re still tight and solid.
+The octagonal barrel facets are true and flat, and the receiver halves mate together like the hand-fit sidelocks of a bespoke English double.
+All of the moving parts, of course, are slicker and smoother than silvered glass.
+They’ve been lapping against each other for most of a century, yet somehow they’re still tight and solid.

-The lever and trigger are better than a brand-new Marlin, which may be scant praise, but also slightly better than the action and trigger of a heavily-customized race gun like my .357 Magnum Model 1894.
-The old Marlin is at least the equal of the finest brass-framed lever guns I’ve ever fired like Henrys and Ubertis, and that’s the highest praise I can give.
+The lever and trigger are better than those of a heavily-customized race gun like my .357 Magnum Model 1894.
+The old Marlin is at least the equal of the finest brass-framed lever guns I’ve fired like Henrys and Ubertis, and that’s the highest praise I can give.

-The lever works with smooth and nearly silent precision.
+The lever works with a smoothness and a nearly silent precision.
 The trigger offers only minimal takeup, breaks very cleanly at exactly three pounds, and then follows up with a little more overtravel than we’d like to see.
 Did it affect accuracy?
-We doubt it.
+I doubt it.

-Feeding and functioning was, um, perfect.
-The old Marlin fired all the contents of my ‘remainders’ bag of .22s: standard and high-velocity roundnoses, hollowpoints and truncated cones from a half-dozen brands, randomly fed into the magazine tube.
-Somehow the point of impact didn’t shift more than a quarter-inch at 30 yards from one brand of ammo to the next; I’m not sure that’s physically possible, but there it was.
+Feeding and functioning was, well, perfect.
+The old Marlin fired all the contents of my ‘remainders’ bag of .22 rounds; standard and high-velocity roundnoses, hollowpoints and truncated cones from a half-dozen brands that I fed randomly into the magazine tube.
+Somehow the point of impact didn’t shift more than a quarter-inch at 30 yards from one mixed round to the next.
+I’m not sure that’s physically possible, but there it is.

 It was also perfectly zeroed, right out of the gun case, with no fiddling whatever.
-Neither of us are crack marksmen with iron sights (thanks for my crappy eyesight, law school) but Kurk and I discovered that we simply could not miss with this rifle; the trigger was so clean and the handling was so steady that even firing offhand at 50 yards we rarely missed a tin can or clay pigeon.
+I’m no crack marksmen with iron sights (thanks for my crappy eyesight, law school) but a friend and I discovered that we simply could not miss with this rifle.
+The trigger was so clean and the handling was so steady that even firing offhand at 50 yards, we rarely missed a tin can or clay pigeon.
 Or a bottle cap.
 Or a fragment of a clay pigeon.

 Or basically anything.
 Out to 50 yards, anything big enough to see unaided was big enough to hit with the first round.